aaw5017/FlaskTodo/README.md

 Navigate to the **frontend_src** folder and run the `npm run dev` command.
 This will start the Webpack dev server and should listen on a port that's different from your Flask server port.
 The terminal should display the port in which it's listening.
 In my case, it was **localhost:8080**.

+## Using the App
-Now, navigate to your Webpack dev server address and you should be all set.
+Navigate to your Webpack dev server address and you should be all set.
 Your front end source files should be hot-reloaded onto the page, and all api requests should be proxied to the Flask backend.
 Data should be persisted inside the local SQLite database you created above.